Pikes Peak Cog Railway: Revitalization

 While the track work was underway, crews at the railroad shops in Manitou Springs began to rebuild the four two-car SLM railcars (Nos.
 18, 19, 24 and 25).
 Each railcar was converted to the new Strub system, received a new transmission with a retarder for dynamic braking and was repowered with new diesel engines.

-The railroad also placed an order for three trainsets (Nos.
+The railroad also placed an order for three push-pull trainsets (Nos.
 27, 28 and 29) from Stadler Rail of Switzerland.
-Each trainset would consist of a diesel-electric locomotive, two coaches and a control car, and marked a return to locomotive-hauled trains.
+Each trainset would consist of a diesel-electric locomotive, two coaches and a cab car, and marked a return to locomotive-hauled trains.
 Additionally, a snowblower (No. 30) was ordered from Stadler's partner, Zaugg AG Eggiwill of Switzerland.
 The snowblower has a diesel engine to turn its blades, but it is not self-propelled and instead acts as a control car and pushed by one of the Stadler locomotives.
 In February 2021, the new equipment was shipped from Switzerland to the United States, arriving in Manitou Springs the next month.

-Meanwhile, the city of Colorado Springs (which operates the Pikes Peak Highway) built a new visitor center at the summit, while the railroad built a new platform.
-Down in Manitou Springs, the depot received a second boarding track and platform.

 The line reopened on May 20, 2021.
 The fare has increased over the years.
-In 2023, the price for auto-assigned seatings was USD$58.50 (adults) / USD$48.50 (age 12 and under); or USD$71 / USD$61 for reserved seating.
+In 2023, the price for auto-assigned seatings was USD58.50 (adults) / USD48.50 (age 12 and under); or USD71 / USD61 for reserved seating.

 Manitou Incline

 More commonly called simply the Manitou Incline, the Mount Manitou Scenic Incline Railway was actually a funicular up the side of a peak called Rocky Mountain located adjacent to Mount Manitou.
-It was operated by the Manitou and Pike's Peak Railway until its closure following a rockslide in 1990.
+It was operated by the Manitou and Pikes Peak Railway until its closure following a rockslide in 1990.
 This line's lower terminus was adjacent to the Cog Railway base station in Manitou Springs.
 The Manitou Incline averaged almost a 40% grade, gaining 2011 ft in elevation over a length of approximately 1 mi, with the maximum grade being 68%.

 The Manitou Incline was initially built in 1907 for use in the construction of city water lines and a hydroelectric plant.
-When the construction was finished, the Manitou and Pike's Peak Railway took over the cable car as a tourist operation.
+When the construction was finished, the Manitou and Pikes Peak Railway took over the cable car as a tourist operation.

 From 1990 forward, the defunct Incline had been controversial because, although legally off-limits to the public, its roadbed was heavily used for recreation and exercise by people ignoring the trespassing signs.
 It became legal to use the Incline on February 1, 2013.
 Colorado Springs Parks and Recreation manages the Incline trail through an intergovernmental agreement.